tunpi3000/define-dark-ui/README.md

 # Define Dark UI

 A dark UI theme for Atom editor.
+Initially cloned from Seti UI (https://atom.io/themes/define-ui).

-This is a work in progress
+This is a work in progress.